 Your firm may not have completely gone to the cloud (online).
 If so, your employees may need certain documents that are not accessible if working remotely.
 If you have to send an employee home with physical files make sure everything is logged and accounted for.
 As an example, you may have a simple sign in and sign out a spreadsheet.
 It should be signed by a supervisor when taking files out or putting them back into the physical file system.

 Law files contain highly confidential information.
 Because of this, you should relay to your employees how they will be handled and stored while in their possession.
-Create a system with specific instructions on how the documents will be delivered, picked up or even delivered from home.
+Create a system with specific instructions on how the documents will be delivered, picked up, or even delivered from home.
 You might not want clients to know your home address.
 If so, encourage them to set up a meeting place or delivered directly to the client’s home.

 Another factor to consider is the potential effect on fund disbursements and receiving payment for services rendered.
-Because of the COIVD-19 situation, there will most likely be of lockdowns in the future.
+Because of the COIVD-19 situation, there will most likely be lockdowns in the future.
 Because of this, in-person banking may not be available.
 Firms will need to determine the next steps and form a plan of action for handling monies.
 Firms should create a plan for how they will collect checks, payments, and deposits.
 You should try to collect payments electronically as much as you can.
 If you use mobile check deposits, know they will only take up to a certain dollar amount.
 So your law firm might want to consider accepting electronic payments from clients for the time being.

 Prepare with Multiple Back-Up Plans

-The future of COVID-19 and its influence on businesses is uncertain.
+The future of COVID-19 and its influence on your law firm is uncertain.
 It is important to have multiple plans of action.
 It is very possible that you or one of your staff members may suddenly become ill.
 Your law firm should have a back-up plan for handling cases by others in the firm.
 This can be prepared by creating plans as to who will cover whose case(s) given an employee gets sick.
 Staff should also create case summaries (if you have not already included this as part of your current process).
 If someone becomes suddenly sick, and a fellow attorney must take over, it will be easy to understand.

 Another tip to stay prepared is to consider keeping a secure list of passwords, bank account numbers, and other information.
-People in your firm might need to access if you as the firm owner become ill.
+People in your firm might need to access it if you as the firm owner become ill.
 It is important that you prepare for what is to come and continue serving your clients while doing so.

 Remember, we are all going through this together, not just as a nation but globally.
 Utilizing these tips to survive COVID-19 as a law firm can help you stay successful.
 Everyone should feel safe and comfortable.
 Unfortunately, accidents can still happen, and issues will still come up.
 If you and your staff can be there for your clients during this time your firm can make it through this pandemic.